How FreeClimb Works

 What's next

 Now that you've got an idea of how FreeClimb works, you're ready to start building.
 A great place to start is the Voice Quickstart or SMS Quickstart.
-If you're ready for something more complex, we also offer voice and SMS tutorials as well as sample apps.
+If you're ready for something more complex, we also offer voice and SMS how-to guides as well as sample apps.